cseas/self-drive/README.md

-# Self Driving Car Trajectory Planning
+# Self Driving Car Path Planning
 This project aims to create a deep learning model to plan a real-time trajectory of a self-driving car using onboard cameras.
 Tested on multiple open-source simulators for a higher accuracy and better results.

 ## List of contents